Murders of pro-Russian lobbyists increase tension in Ukraine standoff

 Buzina, 45, wrote pro-Russian opinion pieces for Ukraine's Sevodnya daily, owned by Ukraine's richest businessman Rinat Akhmetov.
 He ran in last year's parliamentary election on behalf of the Russian Bloc party, but was not elected.

-He was shot by assailants from a car in the middle of the day as he came out of the block of apartments near Kiev city center where he lived.
+He was shot by assailants from a car in the middle of the day as he came out of the block of apartments near Kiev city centre where he lived.

-"Today at 1320 hrs(6.20 a.m.
-EDT) ... two unidentifiable men in masks shot journalist Oles Buzina," the interior ministry said in an online statement.
+"Today at 1320 hrs(1020 GMT) ... two unidentifiable men in masks shot journalist Oles Buzina," the interior ministry said in an online statement.

 A video clip showed a man lying on his back, surrounded by police and first aid workers.
 There was a heavy blood stain on his upper body.